-8. ROLE OF PARTICIPANTS (limit 1 page)
+9. ROLE OF PARTICIPANTS (limit 1 page)

-Use the NIH form Continuation Format Page www.grants.nih.gov/grants/funding/phs398/phs398.html#
+Use the NIH Continuation Format Page available on the internet at www.grants.nih.gov/grants/funding/phs398/phs398.html#

-List the Mentor and each associate investigator and consultant.
+List the principal physician investigator, the principal nurse investigator, and each associate investigator and consultant.
 Include a brief description of how and to what extent each will be involved in the proposed project.
-Describe how and to what extent the EMF Research Fellow will be involved on the projects.

-9. BIOGRAPHICAL SKETCHES
+10. BIOGRAPHICAL SKETCHES